 CompressorIncreases refrigerant pressureEnables heat transfer

-CondenserReleases heat externallyStabilizes system temperature
+CondenserReleases heat externallyStabilizes temperature

 EvaporatorAbsorbs internal heatMaintains cooling

-Expansion ValveControls refrigerant flowImproves efficiency
+Expansion valveControls refrigerant flowImproves efficiency

-Insulation PanelsReduces thermal lossLowers energy demand
+Insulation panelsReduce thermal lossLowers energy consumption

-Performance Considerations Table
+Performance Considerations

 FactorInfluence on System